Feature request #15617

 - When SSL error dialog is presented on Windows, and the error(s) contains "missing root CA", add a notification in the dialog that simply explains the issue and offers the user a link or button to open the same URL in the default browser, which would possibly auto-import the root CA (but not if the browser is Firefox).
 This may be an easier fix than trying to programmatically call the Win Crypto API to possibly auto-update the missing root CA and reattempt the connection.

-#8 Updated by Larry Shaffer over 1 year ago
+#8 Updated by Larry Shaffer almost 2 years ago

 Regarding the qgis-trusted-cas-cached.png attachment.
 The left part of the image shows the default trusted root CAs for a fresh install of Windows 10, plus the "AddTrust External CA Root" certificate that was added automatically by the Win OS via its hosted Trusted Root Certificate program.